SvenBroeckling/django-bootyprint/README.md

 # Django BootyPrint

-A Django app for rendering PDF documents with WeasyPrint.
+A Django app for rendering PDF documents with WeasyPrint and [BootyPrint](https://github.com/SvenBroeckling/BootyPrint).

 ## Installation